Home

 • Granddaughter Suzanne Kreamer (1940-2022) was born on March 16, 1940 in Hazleton, PA.
 She spent her youth in Jim Thorpe, PA.
 She was a 1958 graduate of Jim Thorpe High School and went on in 1960 to receive a degree with a proficiency in shorthand from Bethlehem Business School.
 In 1961, Suzanne tied the knot with Rev. X. Peter Wernett ( ? - ? ).
 He received a bachelor's degree in business administration from Norwich University, a degree from the Moravian Theological Seminary and a master of divinity degree from Princeton Theological Seminary.
 Ordained in the United Methodist Church, Peter served for eight years as a pastor of congregations in the Eastern Pennsylvania Conference and for two years on the staff of the General Board of Global Ministries.
 For four years, he consulted with Global Ministries in leading United Methodist Conferences through strategic congregational development and in the 1970s moved to Chicago working for another four years on the staff of Christian Laity of Chicago, providing Bible study and support to professionals in the Windy City.
 During another four-year assignment, he was a staff member of Faith at Work.
 In 2007, he was one of the founding principals of MissionInsite and over the span of 16 years has been a principal with Percept, Inc. in development of clients, including a three-year term as president.
 They relocated to Mission Viejo, CA and held a membership in the Laguna Beach United Methodist Church with roles as trustee and board leadership and executive committee.
 In more recent years he has served on the board of Claremont School of Theology.

 In her own right, when the family moved to Columbia, MD in the late 1970s, Suzanne "began a successful ten-year career as an executive assistant to pioneering urban renewal developer, James Rouse," said an obituary.
 "During her time at the Rouse Company, Suzanne was inspired by Rouse and his work, including the Indoor Mall of Faneuil Hall in Boston, the Inner Harbor in Baltimore and development of Columbia.
 After a move back to Pennsylvania, in the 1980s, Suzanne served as personal secretary to Christian writer Bob Raines, at Kirkridge Retreat Center, PA, and Executive Assistant to the Treasurer, East Stroudsburg University in PA.
 During these years, Suzanne, also enjoyed ten summers with her family in Ocean Grove, NJ."
-They moved in about 1993 to Southern California, with her assisting Peter at PERCEPT, Inc. and becoming active with the Laguna Beach United Methodist Church in activities such as music, special events and vacation Bible School as well as the executive committee.
+They moved in about 1993 to Southern California, with her assisting Peter at Percept and becoming active with the Laguna Beach United Methodist Church in such ways as music, special events and vacation Bible School as well a seat as the executive committee.
 She was known for "unending warmth, compassion, and encouragement [who] had a knack of making others feel special by her personal letter writing and cards."

 Suzanne and Peter are the parents of a trio of daughters -- Julia Susan McInerny, Joan Wernett and Jennifer Ann Love.
 Sadness blanketed the family when Suzanne was diagnosed with B-cell lymphoma and passed into the arms of the heavenly host on March 6, 2022.
 A celebration of life was held in the family church and in Jim Thorpe, where her remains were laid to rest in Evergreen Cemetery.